 Meditation is a state of being, that's not defined by sitting on a cushion, or anything else.
 It's within you all the time.

-Start small and build into more complex life activities.
+Start small and build it into more complex life activities.

 This is an important skill to apply to your flexibility training.